People's Democratic Party of Afghanistan: New reforms

 The divided PDPA succeeded the Daoud regime with a new government under the leadership of Nur Muhammad Taraki of the Khalq faction.
 In Kabul, the initial cabinet appeared to be carefully constructed to alternate ranking positions between Khalqis and Parchamis.
 Taraki was Prime Minister, Babrak Karmal was senior Deputy Prime Minister, and Hafizullah Amin was foreign minister.

-Once in power, the PDP embarked upon a program of rapid modernization centered on separation of Mosque and State, eradication of illiteracy (which at the time stood at 90%), land reform, emancipation of women, and abolition of feudal practices.
+Once in power, the PDPA embarked upon a program of rapid modernization centered on separation of Mosque and State, eradication of illiteracy (which at the time stood at 90%), land reform, emancipation of women, and abolition of feudal practices.
 A Soviet-style national flag replaced the traditional black, red, and green.

 Traditional practices that were deemed feudal – such as usury, bride price and forced marriage – were banned, and the minimum age of marriage was raised.
 The government stressed education for both women and men, and launched an ambitious literacy campaign.
 Sharia Law was abolished, and men were encouraged to cut off their beards.

 These new reforms were not well received by the majority of the Afghan population, particularly in rural areas; many Afghans saw them as un-Islamic and as a forced approach to Western culture in Afghan society.
 Most of the government's new policies clashed directly with the traditional Afghan understanding of Islam, making religion one of the only forces capable of unifying the tribally and ethnically divided population against the unpopular new government, and ushering in the advent of Islamist participation in Afghan politics.
+The literacy campaign additionally proved to be a political disaster, where the Khalq sent volunteers from all over the country with orders to make the entire Afghan population literate in under a year.
+Unlike previous literacy reforms, where villagers were involved in building school houses and teachers were local, the Khalq sent new teachers from Kabul and other provincial capitals, who were perceived as arrogant by the rural population and 'insufferably disrespectful' towards village elders.
+Enforced coeducation, with young men teaching adult women in mixed-gender classes, was also a shock to local value systems.
+The textbooks locals received featured Marxist slogans, and they additionally had to study the Russian language which was perceived as an 'infidel language' of a European imperialist power, further increasing the literacy program’s unpopularity among the rural population.

 The first signs of a rebellion appeared on 20 July 1978 in the far eastern provinces of Nuristan and Kunar.

 Repression

 The new government launched a campaign of repression, which killed thousands, mostly at Pul-e-Charkhi prison.
 Estimates for the number executed at the prison, between April 1978 and December 1979, are as high as 27,000.
+Political scientist Olivier Roy estimated between 50,000 and 100,000 people disappeared during the Taraki–Amin period.

 Despite accusations and predictions by conservative elements, a year and a half after the coup no restrictions had been placed on religious practice.